Botanical Name: Glycyrrhiza glabra

 It plays an important part in Ayurvedic system of medicine.
 The herb is cultivated in southern Europe, Syria, Iraq, Turkey, Greece and Russia.
-Large quantities of these roots are annually imported in India, though it is also cultivated in northwest parts of the country.

 The root of the plant is a laxative and expectorant.
 When externally used it has a soothing effect on the skin, Powdered herb is very popular in allopathic medicine.

-This is an excellent remedy for relieving pain, discomfort and other symptoms caused by acrid matter in the stomach.
+Liquorice is an excellent remedy for relieving pain, discomfort and other symptoms caused by acrid matter in the stomach.
 It should be taken in powder form.